Here are the answers to common questions.

-As we reopen for business during the 2021-2022 season, some information below may be revised based on the evolving nature of the COVID health concerns and ticketing process.
+As we open our 75th anniversary season, information below may be revised based on the evolving nature of the COVID health concerns and ticketing process.

 What if I’ve lost my tickets?

 If you purchased tickets through CBUS please contact them.

 All sales are final.
 Ticket exchanges are only available to subscribers.
 Returned tickets qualify as a tax-deductible donation to Chamber Music Columbus but must be returned no later than the Friday prior to the concert.
 Call the CBUS at or return by mail.

 Yes.
 Student tickets are available for $8.00 through Tickets can also be purchased at the venue the night of a performance.
 Limit two per valid student ID.
 Student tickets are only for regular season performances; excluding select special events.

 Are special group rates available?

 Yes.
 Discounted rates vary on the performance and the size of the group.
 Please call information.